 The first problem with this argument is that morality does not come from religion.
 Scientists have discovered that primates and human babies, among others, have a moral consciousness coded into them.

 The second problem is that the morality that is espoused by religion is of highly questionable merit.
 Take the commandment that “thou shalt not kill.”
 As I’ve explained in a previous post, there are lots and lots of exceptions to that rule.
 Including wartime.
 Or if you are God.
 If you are God – at least if you are the God of Abraham – you can kill lots of people.
 Various provocateurs have estimated that the God of the Bible kills something in the order of 2.5 million people.
 As reported by the Bible.

 The Argument from Degrees of Perfection

 This argument is one that, to be honest, I have a bit of a hard time following.
-In essence the argument proceeds on the notions that while there are degrees of things – like the color white, for example – you can have a perfect degree of something, so that you can have something that is “perfectly” white.
+In essence, the argument proceeds from the notion that while there are degrees of things – like the color white, for example – that means that you can also have something to a perfect degree.
+For example, a “perfect” white.
 And as long as you can have perfection, a perfect being would be God.

 This argument is too esoteric for me.
 I don’t really get it.
 So I’m not going to spend a lot of time rebutting it.
-Probably the most trenchant thing that I can say is that the God of Abraham, in any case, is far from a perfect being.
-He is so petty, so jealous, so nakedly murderous, and so indifferent to the suffering of his “chosen” people, that to conclude that this God, of all Gods, is some kind of “perfect” being is, well, it’s just plain lunacy.
+Just because perfection might be possible doesn’t mean that a perfect God is a necessary consequence.
+Probably the most trenchant thing that I can say is that the God of Abraham is far from a perfect being.
+He is so petty, so jealous, so nakedly murderous, and so indifferent to the suffering of his “chosen” people, that to conclude that this God, of all Gods, is some kind of “perfect” being is, well, it’s just plain lunacy

 The Argument from Common Consent